utkusarioglu/wordpress-react-typescript/Readme.md

 2- Run `bootstrap.sh` to set the theme name and retrieve dependencies

 3- Start your devcontainer.
 This may take a while as some packages will be added to the wp image (such as git).

-4- Open localhost (or your ip, if you prefer that) and do the all-too-familliar WP setup
+4- Open localhost (or your ip, if you prefer that) and do the all-too-familiar WP setup

 5- Once the setup is done, go to Appearance -> Themes and select your react theme.
 Its name will be "theme".

 6 - Visit your site and watch the spinning react logo